Global Citizens’ Dialogues

 What if YOU had a say in this (r)evolution?

-Around one hundred participants are invited to join the debate in each partner country.
+Around one hundred participants are invited to join the dialogue in each partner country.
 Panels are designed to represent the diversity of the population.

 In each location, participants will go to a venue where they form groups of 5-6 people around each table.
 With the help of a facilitator, they debate about their hopes, fears and expectations around the future of Internet.

 For several weeks, tens of thousands of people worldwide will take part in the process online too.
-They are given the same informational material as the participants at the face-to-face debate.
+They are given the same informational material as the participants at the face-to-face dialogues.

 The data and participant insights will be collected and brought to the attention of the decision-makers who are preparing the future of Internet (governments, companies, NGOs…).
 The data will also be made available to the public.